hemingway33/AgentBrad/README.md

-# Brad: an AI agent with financial intelligence
+# Brad: an AI agent for your financial health